 What happens if I overdose?

-Do not smoke while using this medication.
-Smoking can increase your risk of blood clots, stroke, or heart attack caused by conjugated estrogens.
+Avoid smoking.
+It can greatly increase your risk of blood clots, stroke, or heart attack while using Enjuvia.

 Enjuvia side effects